Variance-Gated Ensembles: An Epistemic-Aware Framework for Uncertainty Estimation: Experiments

 On CIFAR-10, VGMU is comparable across all evaluated ensemble configurations.
 In several cases, the separation in mean values relative to information-theoretic baselines is larger than the observed run-to-run variability, indicating a tendency toward stronger concentration of uncertainty on difficult samples.
-From a practical perspective, this behavior implies that VGMU can prioritize challenging samples more efficiently, requiring fewer predictions to capture a fixed proportion of the total uncertainty mass.
-This trend is less pronounced for CIFAR-100.
-Information-theoretic measures show better performing AUC$_c$ values than VMGU for all settings, reflecting VGMU's insensitivity to disagreement across the full class simplex.
+From a practical perspective, this behavior implies that VGMU is competitive at prioritizing difficult samples.
+This trend is slightly less pronounced for the more challenging CIFAR-100 task.
+Information-theoretic measures show better performing AUC$_c$ values than VGMU for most settings, reflecting the insensitivity of VGMU to disagreement across the full class simplex.
 This observation is consistent with the rank-correlation analysis, where information-theoretic measures capture forms of uncertainty that VGMU intentionally de-emphasizes.
-However, AUC$_c$ can be restored using the hybrid MCD-LLE configuration (although difference within observed variability).
-This pattern suggests that increasing ensemble diversity through the combination of stochastic sampling and multiple classifier heads may help recover decision-relevant uncertainty structure, allowing margin-based estimation to remain competitive on more challenging tasks. \autoref{fig:aucc} shows cumulative uncertainty mass concentration curves for CIFAR-10 and CIFAR-100 using MCD-LLE models ($M=100$).
-For CIFAR-10, uncertainty mass is concentrated among a relatively small fraction of sample (\textit{ca.} 25\%), VGMU shows a small but consistent upward shift relative to the information-theoretic baselines.
-In this case of CIFAR-100, the signals are noticeably closer to the diagonal (AUC$_c \approx 0.5$), indicating substantially weaker concentration.
-This collapse in concentration is consistent with the increased difficulty of CIFAR-100, where uncertainty is spread across a broader set of samples and full-simplex disagreement becomes more prominent. \hyperref[subsec:supp-aucc]{SI~\ref{subsec:supp-aucc}} results indicate a general trend where VGMU adopts a conservative uncertainty assessment.
-In these cases, uncertainty is distributed more broadly across samples (\textit{i.e.}, AUC$_c \approx 0.5$) rather than being concentrated, consistent with the margin-based design of VGMU.
+However, AUC$_c$ can be improved using the hybrid MCD-LLE configuration (although difference within observed variability).
+This pattern suggests that increasing ensemble diversity through the combination of stochastic sampling and multiple classifier heads may help recover decision-relevant uncertainty structure, allowing margin-based estimation to remain competitive on more challenging tasks.